We are committed to providing a professional, courteous and high‑quality legal service to all our clients.

 The Legal Ombudsman can be contacted as follows:

 You may alternatively contact the Solicitors Regulation Authority (SRA) if you have concerns as to whether we have breached any of their professional rules for solicitors or if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.

-You may have a right to object to a bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.
+You may also be able to object to our bill by applying to the Court for an assessment under Part III of the Solicitors Act 1974.